Yelp/pyramid_swagger/docs/index.rst

 * Automatically serving the swagger schema to interested clients (e.g. `Swagger UI <https://github.com/swagger-api/swagger-ui>`_)

+pyramid_swagger works for both the 1.2 and 2.0 Swagger specifications, although users are strongly encouraged to use 2.0 going forward.

 Contents:

 .. toctree::
    :maxdepth: 1

+   what_is_swagger
    quickstart
    changelog
    configuration